The best things to do in Stockholm packed for you in a perfect 3 day itinerary.

 DAY 1: Vasa museum and Gamla Stan

 The Vasa Ship should definitely take priority when deciding what to do in Stockholm in 3 days.
 We decided to pay a visit to the Vasa museum, despite the amazing sunshine outside, and we didn’t regret it.
-Seeing this stunning ship is once in a lifetime experience.
+Seeing this stunning ship is once in a lifetime experience: this spectacular ship is definitely one of the reasons to visit Stockholm.

 Back in 1628, this ship took off from the port in Stockholm but made it just 1500 meters before sinking due to overload.
 After 333 years, they managed to recover it from the ocean floor, perfectly preserved.